divitr/destin_programming/knn_proj/info.md

 # Learning Goals
 This project achieves two goals:
- - a gentle introduction to supervised learning techniques
+ - A gentle introduction to supervised learning techniques
- - an excercise in basic python
+ - An excercise in basic python
-    - abstraction
+    - Abstraction
-    - functions
+    - Functions
-    - data representation
+    - Data representation
-    - mathematical operations
+    - Mathematical operations

+ By the end of this project, you should have a robust understanding of:
+   - Supervised learning
+   - K-Nearest-Neighbors (KNN) algorithm
+   - The implementation of the KNN algorithm
+      - The intuition motivating supervised learning techniques, specifically KNN
+      - Choosing an appropriate value for K
+      - Evaluating performance of a machine learning model
+      - Handling categorical data using one-hot encoding